 About Mr. Spiece

-I made the decision to become a teacher when I was in the 6th grade and I never changed my mind.
+I made the decision to become a teacher when I was in the 6th grade, and I never changed my mind.
 I grew up in New Bern, NC and graduated from New Bern High School in 1996.
 While attending New Bern High School I played football and wrestled.
 Playing college football was a major goal of mine growing up, and although the ACC schools weren't beating down my door, I did get the opportunity to play football at Methodist College (now Methodist University) in Fayetteville, NC.
-Attending Methodist was one of the best things that could have happened to me.
-Many of my coaches and professors were passionate about investing into the lives of young people and I benefited greatly from their efforts.
+Attending Methodist was one of the best things that ever happened to me.
+Many of my coaches and professors were passionate about investing into the lives of young people, and I benefited greatly from their efforts.